We may earn commission from affiliate links →

 The capital is full of shopping opportunities, but several large malls, including the tree-lined Toptani pedestrian street and the high-end Block neighborhood.

-The Best Towns To Visit In Albania
+What To Do In Albania – Hit Up The Best Towns In Albania

 Head back in time at Berat.
 On the banks of the River Osum, you will find this historic city, formerly built as a vast castle, which is still possible to visit today.
 There are many churches and mosques within the city walls, and these are all very well preserved.
-For a window to the past, this is the number one place to visit in Albania, having been voted as the ‘city of museums’ back in 1961.
+For a window to the past, this is the number one place to visit in Albania, having been voted the ‘city of museums’ back in 1961.

 Enjoy Durres and its famous amphitheater.
 The coastal city of Durres boasts a beautiful harbor to enjoy and a very renowned amphitheater, which could house around 20,000 people back in the day.
 It’s the largest surviving Roman amphitheater in the Balkans.